catidiana/math_tasks/README.md

 # math_tasks
-Solution of Math tasks from one famous website
+Solution of Math tasks from one famous website.
+All solutions are very lame!